-Although I’ve never kept a diary, the idea of a blog is strangely appealing.
+Although I’ve never kept a diary, as a facts-lover, the idea of a blog is strangely appealing.
 Thanks to the European Nuclear industry’s Tim Berners-Lee and Robert Cailliau, it is now possible for just about any living person to read what you have to say about the world.

 George Walker Bush.